What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 As the night winds down, don’t forget to take in the sights of Miami’s skyline and beaches.
 The city transforms at night, with colorful lights illuminating the buildings and ocean.

-6. Take In The Miami Sights
+6. Take In The Sights

 Millionaire Row cruise around Biscayne Bay